 “Ashlei” Carlene said sharply.
 “I don’t care who this man was, don’t ever talk that way about someone.
 Trust me when I say this.
 No deserves to die at the hands of a Vampire.”

 Ashlei bowed her head somewhat.
 “I’m sorry, but he was the most mean spirited man I’ve ever come across.
-He kicked me one time when I tried to ask him for some food.”
+He kicked me one time when I tried to ask to him for some food.”

 “Ashlei’s right” Daniel interrupted.
 “There’s no shortage of ordinary people that would want to see John dead, but according to this” he handed the paper to Carlene.
 “William Richards, who had previously been arrested for an attempt on Ferguson’s life was broken out of prison the other day.
 The police don’t know how, but one witness, a drunken beggar claims to have seen a giant bat like creature rip the walls off of the prison.”

 “It seems someone is using the book of to create new Vampire breeds after all.
 If only I knew where that bloody fool had kept it?
 I never fitted in with that lot.
 Van Helsing and his cronies.
-I mean to be fair I am kind of a monsters, but still.
+I mean to be fair I am kind of a monster, but still.
 Working with them was a nightmare.”
 Carlene said as she went to check on Brian.

 Brian came out of the bathroom dressed in a small penguin suit, looking a lot more energetic than before.
 Carlene had made sure they all had a good meal, a couple of hours rest and clean clothes to change into before going to the Circus.
 Naturally they had to look presentable to go to the Circus, but she couldn’t bare to see the children in those filthy rags for another second.